deployment-io/runner/README.md

 # Deployment Runner

-The deployment runner is the application that gets installed on your cloud environment and automates various DevOps and infrastructure tasks.
+Runner is the application that gets installed on cloud environments and automates various DevOps and infrastructure tasks.

+Some of its responsibilities are:
+1. checking out source code.
+2. building and deploying code.
+3. CI/CD.
+4. creating previews.
+5. deleting deployments and freeing cloud resources.

 ## Get Started